leschtz/devops-journey/projects.md

     - [Learning Goals](#learning-goals-5)
     - [Useful Tools](#useful-tools-4)
     - [Next Steps/Further Improvements](#next-stepsfurther-improvements-4)

-## Template

-- todo: describe the general idea of this task

-### Steps

-- todo: highlight the most important steps for this project

-### Learning Goals

-- todo: describe the learning outcome when this task is implemented

-### Useful Tools

-- todo: describe what tools can be used here.
-Think of Github, Scripting Languages, Frameworks, Cloud Providers, ....

-### Next Steps/Further Improvements

-- todo: describe how this project could be improved additionally

 ## Compile a tool on a cloud based instance and provide the binary